-A majority of economists had tipped the RBA to stay its hand, with financial markets pricing in just a 16 per cent chance of a rate cut today.
-However, both economists and financial markets are still tipping the central bank will cut again as early as next month.
+A majority of economists had expected the RBA to stay its hand, with the markets pricing in an 11 per cent chance the central bank would reduce the cash rate.